rodmonic/DragonWoodAI/README.md

 #### Results and next steps

 Before we get to the results I think the huge changes gained by the encoding change in Experiment 5 warrant a little bit of discussion.
 This really proves how important the input encoding is and how it must include only information that is relevant to it.
-In my first attempt at an encoding I was providing the information
+In my first attempt at an encoding I was providing the network with a lot of information, some of which wasn't useful to learn from.
+For example, I was providing the cards in the player's hand as well as the card in the attack option.
+We now know the important information was actually the number of cards attacking and the score to beat, the network was not able to deduce this information from the encoding and sp was strggling to learn.
+There was also a lot of other information which was confusing the net

 If I refer back to my initial goals for the project they were: